 If you won’t be with family, the video call may be your only contact.
 It doesn’t have to be an intense long ‘trying to squeeze the whole of Christmas into the slot allowed by your free Zoom account’.
 Is it really fun to open presents ‘with’ someone over a video call?
 What can work well is looking at photos and video clips together.
 Babies aren’t always in the mood when the video call comes around.
 Just as you sometimes spend Christmas sitting next to someone and looking through photos together, you can reproduce that experience with some video footage.
 Perhaps show a previously recorded clip of a present being opened rather than try to capture it live.
 Make a little montage or slide show and talk it through.
 It can help structure a conversation and babies are notoriously bad at family quizzes.

 I hope your Christmas is filled with people bringing you food, cleaning up after themselves and showing kindness.
-This has been a weird year and Christmas needs to be about rest and togetherness, in the best way we can.
+This has been another weird year and Christmas needs to be about rest and togetherness, in the best way we can.
 It doesn’t have to meet all our dreams.
 We don’t have to cram in all the conversations.
 It doesn’t have to be everything to everybody.
 You don’t have to present a vision of the perfect new family who copes with everything and has all the answers.
 Be the parent you want to be and encourage the people who love you to come along for the ride.

 This article is adapted from an article that first appeared in 2020.